Chouffy/chouffy.github.io/docs/Hardware/Denky D4.md

 ## Setup
 - Linky I1 & I2 to the two ports (no polarity)
 - Flash the [[Tasmota]] firmware
-- Configure using web interface
-	- Configuration du module
+- Configure using web interface:  Configuration du module → Board type
-		- Board type